Live Music: Looking Ahead

 Friday, October 17, 7:30-9:30PM

 After a sold-out show here nearly two years ago, The Old Part of Town return with another special acoustic performance, bringing with them their eclectic blend of roots-Americana, folk-rock, country-blues, and bluegrass.
-Showcasing tight harmonies, tasteful musicianship, and an infectious on-stage camaraderie, the band features singer-songwriters and multi-instrumentalists Matt Douglass and Sam Nitzberg, Upright Dave Frieman on bass, Steve Raskin on drums, and Lynn Kasdorf on pedal steel.
+Showcasing tight harmonies, tasteful musicianship, standout songwriting, and an infectious on-stage camaraderie, the band features singer-songwriters and multi-instrumentalists Matt Douglass and Sam Nitzberg, Upright Dave Frieman on bass, Steve Raskin on drums, and Lynn Kasdorf on pedal steel.
+And in what's sure to make it an even more memorable evening, their old band mate, fiddler Brian Whaley, will be sitting in.

 WEBSITE